mdalzell/mattdalzell.com/src/content/about.md

 Software Engineer II - *(November 2020 - Present)*

-* As part of the Member Experience team, developed a consumer-facing application that enables users to easily apply for personal loans.
+* As part of the Member Experience team, developed a consumer-facing React application that enables users to easily apply for personal loans.
 * Collaborated with internal stakeholders in product, design, and customer service to extend the functionality of a loan servicing application within Bread's financing platform.
 * Automated deployment of React applications by writing a python script to configure LaunchDarkly feature flags via REST API requests.